teuk/mediabot_v3/docs/PLUGIN_API_V3.md

 v1/v2 storage with the same package slug.
 Historical `.plugins cleardata` keeps its legacy namespace and semantics.

+## Approved factoid reads

+MB758 opens the second core-owned domain facade with the distinct `data.factoids.read` capability.
+It exposes only three operations:
+`factoid_by_keyword`, `factoid_list` and `top_factoids`.
+The current invocation
+policy supplies the channel; a plugin cannot select another channel, submit SQL or receive a database handle.

+Exact lookup returns one immutable `FactoidRecordV3` containing only `id`, `keyword`, `value`, copied author identity, timestamps and `hits`.
+Lists expose at most 60 validated keywords.
+Top results expose at most 10 detached `keyword`/`hits` pairs.
+Keywords and optional glob patterns are limited to 64 characters; `_` remains literal, while `*` and `?` are translated by the core after SQL wildcard escaping.

+Reads are allowed in `observe` and fail closed in `off`.
+They never increment the recall counter. `learn`, `forget` and recall accounting remain outside the capability, and MB758 ships no factoid package or command migration.
+Service errors become a neutral `unavailable` result after bounded logging and metrics.

 ## Approved quote reads

-A package requesting and receiving `data.quotes.read` may use six explicit `PluginContext` methods: `quote_by_id`, `quote_random`, `quote_search`, `quotes_by_author`, `quote_count` and `top_quotes`.
-Every method also receives
+A package requesting and receiving `data.quotes.read` may use eight explicit `PluginContext` methods: `quote_by_id`, `quote_random`, `quote_search`, `quotes_by_author`, `quote_random_by_author`, `quote_stats`, `quote_count` and
-the current invocation.
+`top_quotes`.
+Every method also receives the current invocation.
 The core derives the database scope exclusively from that invocation's current channel policy; the plugin cannot name another channel, submit SQL or receive a database handle.
 The service resolves the core's current handle for each operation, so a normal database reconnect does not leave plugins attached to an obsolete connection.